rutkomi/codetest-assignment/README.md

 ### Starting
 - Linux
-  - Run command: `docker-compose -f jenkins/docker-compose.yml up -d --build` or
+  - Run command: `docker-compose -f jenkins/docker-compose.yml up -d --build`
-  - vagrant up
+  - or if you would like to use vagrant, run command: `vagrant up`

 - Windows and MacOS
-  - vagrant up
+  - Run command: `vagrant up`

 ### Running
 - In order to run the blog-web app docker container and second docker contanier for the integration test, follow this steps: